robertalpha/reverse-tunnel-jail/README.md

 ```

 # Credits
-* Thanks to Eficode Praqma for sharing the code for their "The simplest/smallest SSH Server" container, allowing me to fork build upon.
+* Thanks to Eficode Praqma for sharing the code for their "The simplest/smallest SSH Server" container, allowing me to build upon.
 That project is found here: https://github.com/Praqma/alpine-sshd
 * Thanks for the feedback @Janoz https://github.com/Janoz-NL